OP-TEE/optee_os/README.md

 ---
 ## 6. Load driver, tee-supplicant and run xtest
-To actually run something on a device you need to probe the kernel driver for OP-TEE, run tee-supplicant.
-This is the same for almost all platforms, so when a device has booted, then run
+Since release v2.0.0 you don't have to load the kernel driver explicitly.
+In the standard configuration it will be built into the kernel directly.
+To actually run something on a device you however need to run tee-supplicant.
+This is the same for all platforms, so when a device has booted, then run
 ```
-$ modprobe optee_armtz
 $ tee-supplicant &
 ```
+and OP-TEE is ready to be used.

-In case you want to try run something triggering both normal and secure side code you could run xtest (the main test suite for OP-TEE), run
+In case you want to try run something that triggers both normal and secure side code you could run xtest (the main test suite for OP-TEE), run
 ```
 $ xtest